MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-175-update.md

 # Scale-set agents is now generally available

-We've been previewing this feature for the past couple of months, and we're excited to announce the generally availibility of the scale-set agents.
+For the past couple of months, this feature has been in preview.
+We're now announcing the general availability of scale-set agents.

 Check out the [Features](#features) list below for details.